 The demand for luxury Vancouver condos has now no outstripped the available supply whilst during the last Lunar New Year holiday alone Vancouver saw 119 sales of detached homes.
 Vancouver’s prices are increasing with the large existing Chinese community a strong attraction for other wealthy Mainlanders.

-Vancouver because of its long-term association with property and the Chinese has overtime become viewed as the most upmarket, luxury destination for home ownership in Canada.
-Indeed, last year three quarters of the properties for sale in West Vancouver were sold to Chinese, the average price of a detached home is $2.4 million USD.
+Vancouver because of its long-term association with property and the Chinese has over time become viewed as the most upmarket, luxury destination for home ownership in Canada.
+Indeed, last year three-quarters of the properties for sale in West Vancouver were sold to the Chinese, and the average price of a detached home is $2.4 million USD.

 The rise of other Canadian cities

 It’s not just about Vancouver anymore.
 ‘Charlie Gills’ a specialist from Macleans Magazine spoke of how Toronto is catching up when it comes to interest from Mainland China; “In fact, there is more interest in terms of searching for properties in Toronto now than Vancouver..
 Even Ottowa comes up number four on that list”.

 On Juwai the top Canadian city by total value searched is Toronto, it more than tripled to a total value of $7.4 billion.
 Quebec has witnessed the highest increase in interest with $764 million worth of property searched, triple the figure in 2014.